-Historic Avalon- From chewing gum magnate William Wrigley to author Zane Grey, Catalina Island has been home to some of history’s most interesting figures, and a favorite vacation spot for others!
+Historic Avalon- From chewing gum magnate William Wrigley to author Zane Grey to the Chicago Cubs, Catalina Island has been home to some of history’s most interesting figures, and a favorite vacation spot for others!
 Explore Avalon’s rich history, famous landmarks, and fascinating architecture.
 Take in the Catalina Island Museum, go on a Behind the Scenes tour of the Casino Building or enjoy the Wrigley Memorial & Botanic Gardens.
-In 2013, the City of Avalon celebrates it's 100th anniversary on June 26th.
+In 2013, the City of Avalon celebrated it's 100th anniversary on June 26th.

 Romantic Catalina Island - Catalina Island is the perfect place to escape for a romantic getaway.
 Where else can you enjoy moonlit walks along the shore, snorkeling in Lover’s Cove, ride a bicycle built for two, and spend a cozy night alone in an ocean view hotel with a fireplace and jacuzzi right in the room?
 Known as the Island of Romance, no wonder Catalina Island is such a popular wedding and honeymoon spot!

 Discover Catalina Island’s Vast Interior - With 88% of the island protected by the Catalina Island Conservancy, the island is home to plant life you won’t find anywhere else, as well as many animals that are just as rare, including the tiny Catalina Island fox, the stately buffalo, and even bald eagles!
 Go camping, hiking, or biking in the more than 42,000 acres of Catalina’s vast interior.
 Or, explore the island on a Jeep Eco-tour or sightseeing tour bus, van or unimog.